 The role of the student's current educational staff (i.e., sending campus, or same campus with program change):

-- Ensure that interventions have been attempted and data has been collected. - Coordinate the scheduling of all staffings and ARDs between necessary stakeholders.
+- Ensure that interventions have been attempted and data has been collected. - Schedule all staffings and ARDs.

 Be prepared to discuss current interventions/accommodations in place and the student's response to them (present written documentation of student data).